GlacierWWF/tutorial_2018-1/task_submit/zhangniansong张年崧/project/SIFT/README.md

 ```
 ratio = d1/d2
 ```
-if `ratio` > 0.7, the program consider the pair as a match.
+if `ratio` > 0.7, the program considers the pair as a match.

 # Output